Lung Cancer & Occupational Exposure to Asbestos

 — The American Cancer Society

-Asbestos was used in U.S. military:
+Asbestos was used by U.S. military branches like the:

-Get Help for Asbestos Lung Cancer
+Get Our Free Lung Cancer Guide

 Secondhand Exposure